Rathcroghan: Samhain

 Cruachan seems to have heavy associations with the feast of Samhain, as it was during this time that the Irish believed that the prehistoric graves from before their time opened and their gods and spirits, who dwelt inside, walked the earth.
 The emerging of creatures from Oweynagat would be part of this belief.
 A legend based on this is "The Adventures of Nera", in which the warrior of the title is challenged to tie a twig around the ankle of a condemned man on Samhain night.
 After agreeing to get some water for the condemned man he discovers strange houses and when he finally gets him some water at the third house he returns him to captivity only to witness Rathcroghan's royal buildings being destroyed by the spirits.
 He follows the fairy host to the síd where he meets a woman who tells him that what he saw was a vision of what will happen a year from now unless his mortal comrades are warned.
 He leaves the síd and informs Ailill mac Máta of his vision who then has the Sidhe destroyed.

 Oweynagat

+Oweynagat is a cave on the site.
+According to National Geographic it is the birthplace of Queen Medb, also known as Queen Maeve.

 It is unclear whether what is referred to as the síd is Oweynagat or the mound of Rathcroghan itself.

 On the inner lintel is an ogham inscription.
 The full phrasing is unclear but the words "FRAECH" and "SON OF MEDB" have been translated; it is unclear if this is the same Fraech associated with Queen Medb.

-A tale from the eighteenth century tells of a woman who on trying to catch a run-away cow, follows it into the cave and emerges miles away in Keshcorran, County Sligo.
+A tale from the 18th century tells of a woman who on trying to catch a run-away cow, follows it into the cave and emerges miles away in Keshcorran, County Sligo.

-Various destructive creatures emerged from Oweynagat in traditional tales:
+Various destructive creatures emerged from Oweynagat in during Samhain in traditional tales.
+These included: